Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 2. Other Requirements:

 1. Have an acceptable criminal background check.
-Some healthcare facilities will require background checks before starting externship
+Some healthcare facilities will require background checks before starting the externship

 2. Physical Examination form will be provided by the Director of Allied Health, which will be filled out by the student’s primary care physician.